How to File a Home Insurance Claim: Process, Timeline & What to Expect

 No-fault incidents Generally minimal

-Rate surcharges typically persist for 3 to 5 years and are tracked in your CLUE report.
-If your premium increases significantly after a claim, it's worth shopping around — different carriers assess claims history differently, and switching to a new provider can sometimes reset the impact.
+Rate surcharges typically persist for 3 to 5 years and are tracked in your CLUE report for up to 7 years.
+To understand the full long-term impact, see what happens to home insurance after a claim.
+If your premium increases significantly after a claim, it's worth shopping around because different carriers assess claims history differently.

 Pincher's Pro Tip

 After a claim, compare quotes from at least 3 to 5 insurers before your renewal date.
-The rate increase from your current carrier isn't universal — another company may offer you a competitive rate even with a recent claim on record.
+The rate increase from your current carrier isn't universal, and another company may offer you a competitive rate even with a recent claim on record.

 Smart Savings Made Simple!